 The Company recognizes loss allowances on a forward-looking basis using the expected credit loss (ECL) model for the financial assets which are not fair valued through profit or loss.
 Lifetime ECL allowance is recognized for trade receivables with no significant financing component.
 For all other financial assets, expected credit losses are measured at an amount equal to the 12-month ECL, unless there has been a significant increase in credit risk from initial recognition in which case they are measured at lifetime ECL.
-Note 18 details how the Company determines whether there has been a significant increase in the credit risk.
+How the Company determines whether there has been a significant increase in the credit risk has been detailed in the notes to the financial statements.
 The amount of expected credit losses (or reversal) that is required to adjust the loss allowance at the reporting date is recognized in the statement of profit and loss.